This story has been updated to clarify some details about the program, including that the data involved will be de-identified.

-According to a joint release from the two entities, the Fast Track to Scale Accelerator model is designed for collaboration, and to address a number of challenges delineated by their Client Innovation Council.
+According to a joint release from the two entities, the Fast Track to Scale Accelerator model is designed for collaboration, and to address a number of challenges delineated by some of the nation's largest employers.

-The challenges the model hopes to tackle include behavioral health; big data/analytics; chronic disease management; diabetes; machine learning/artificial intelligence; musculoskeletal health; patient or member experience; population health management; remote patient monitoring; and telemedicine.
+The challenges the accelerator hopes to tackle include behavioral health; big data/analytics; chronic disease management; diabetes; machine learning/artificial intelligence; musculoskeletal health; patient or member experience; population health management; remote patient monitoring; and telemedicine.

-All startups accepted into the accelerator are guaranteed a partnership with Anthem and their CIC.
-Through these partnerships, Anthem said health tech startups will be able to accelerate the path to co-develop and/or validate their solutions.
-Startups will also have access to consumer data via Anthem's digital data sandbox.
+All startups accepted into the accelerator are guaranteed an opportunity to work with with Anthem and its corporate employers.
+Through these relationships, Anthem said health tech startups will be able to accelerate the path to co-develop and/or validate their solutions.
+Startups will also have access to de-identified consumer data via Anthem's digital data sandbox.

 To be eligible, health tech startups must have less than $10 million in revenue and less than $10 million in funding.
 The program is also looking for startups that are developing integrative solutions set to make an impact on the payer and patient communities.